 Frequency: Set to local APRS frequency.
 Clicking on the upper half of a digit increases it.
-On the
+On the lower half decreases it.

 Source: RTL-SDR (or other for your hardware)

 Radio: NFM.
 This defaults to a bandwidth of 8 kHz which would be appropriate for commercial